 Nurse professionals are members of interdisciplinary teams who work with people of all ages, cultural backgrounds and lifestyles to help them achieve the highest level of wellness possible.

-As a graduate of the UC Irvine Program in Nursing Science, you are prepared to serve as a generalist in professional nursing practice and to collaborate with other healthcare providers in clinics, hospitals and community health settings.
+As a graduate of the UC Irvine School of Nursing, you are prepared to serve as a generalist in professional nursing practice and to collaborate with other healthcare providers in clinics, hospitals and community health settings.

 The bachelor’s program prepares you for success in academia as well.
 Graduates are poised to attain advanced degrees in nursing science and to significantly contribute to the field through original research.